 Other plants containing DMT may be used in ayahuasca analogs are listed below.

 Acacia spp. bark and/or leaves – Usually only seeds are available for sale.
 Luckily, it’s not too difficult to cultivate them from seed.
 Various species of Australian Acacia known as wattle are said to be suitable for making smokable DMT extracts.
 Species of Acacia suitable for producing ayahuasca analogs (known as Acaciahuasca) include:

 The leaves of Diplopterys cabrerana contain DMT and may be used in ayahuasca analogs.
-(Available on eBay.com)

 In a preparation known as Prairie Ayahuasca, which is popular in North America, the root cortex of Desmanthus illinoensis (Illinois bundleflower) is used as a DMT source.
-(The seeds are available on eBay.com)

 The seeds of Mucuna pruriens (cowhage) may be suitable in ayahuasca analogs.
 The leaves can be smoked for a mild effect, especially in changa preparations.
-(The seeds are available on eBay.com)

 Among several DMT-containing grasses, the only one as far as I know which can be used in ayahuasca analogs is the root of Phragmites australis (common reed).